vuestorefront/vue-storefront/docs/guide/components/product.md

 - `category` - A computed property representing a category object of the current product.
 Gets its value from `category/getCurrentCategory` Vuex store getter.
 - `productName` - A computed property that represents a product name.
 Gets its value from `category/getCurrentCategory` Vuex store getter.
 - `productId` - A computed property representing a product ID.
 Gets its value from `category/getCurrentCategory` Vuex store getter.
-- `isToCompare` - A computed property that checks if a given product is in compare list.
+- `isOnCompare` - A computed property that checks if a given product is in compare list.
 - `image` - A computed property that defines an image (thumbnail) that will be shown on the page and its size.
 - `customAttributes` - this is a subset of `attributesByCode` list of attributes that the current product has.